MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/base-image-lifecycle.md

 For Server Core images, customers can also use the Long-Term Servicing Channel that typically releases a new major version of Windows Server every two to three years.
 Long-Term Servicing Channel releases receive five years of mainstream support and five years of extended support.
 This channel works with systems that require a longer servicing option and functional stability.

 > [!NOTE]
 > Microsoft might change the end of support and servicing dates for several products.
-Always referred to [Lifecycle changes to end of support and servicing dates](/lifecycle/announcements/lifecycle-changes-eos-servicing-dates), which takes precedent over this article.
+Always refer to [Lifecycle changes to end of support and servicing dates](/lifecycle/announcements/lifecycle-changes-eos-servicing-dates), which takes precedent over this article.

 The following table lists each type of base image, its servicing channel, and when supports ends.